Laplacian spectral characterization of some double starlike trees: Proof of Theorem

-Now assume that the vertex of degree $p+1$ is not adjacent to the vertex of degree $q+1$ and let $a$ and $b$ be such that there are $q-a$ (resp. $p-b$) vertices of degree 1 adjacent to the vertex of degree $q+1$ (resp. $p+1$) in $G'$ (see Fig. 3); we have $0\leq a \leq q $ and $0\leq b\leq p$.
-Then,
+Now assume that two vertices of degree greater than two are not adjacent in $G'$ as shown in Fig. \ref{addf4}.
+Again, suppose that there exist $q-a$ (respectively, $p-b$) pendant vertices adjacent to the vertex of degree $q+1$ (respectively, $p+1$) in $G'$, where $a$ and $b$ are nonnegative integers satisfying that $0\leq a \leq q $ and $0\leq b\leq p$.
+Then, by counting the number of vertices in $G'$ and $G$, we obtain that

-That is,
+that is,